 So how do you support her?

 Ask her to tell you if something you’re doing is triggering her.
 Listen if she wants to talk about it.
-Be compassionate, even if she can’t talk about it.
+Be compassionate, even if she can’t explain.
 Practice saying, “How can I help?”
 Don’t touch her in any way that feels uncomfortable to her.
-Be willing to take care of yourself in other ways for a while (I’m told there are little “pink elephant” things that work pretty well).

 Don’t make her feel guilty for the time and money it takes to heal.
 She’s the one suffering here, not you, and she’s working as hard as she can to be well.
 Her work is to bring the compassion and perspective of her deep heart to her traumatized child, validate her, and rescue her.
 Getting close to a traumatized child that has been frozen in these memories may take some time.
 It’s like trying to help an abused puppy that is hiding under the bed and is terrified of people.
-You can’t just order it to come out of there; you must have the patience to sit down on the floor by the bed, speak to it gently and quietly, bring it food, and give it time to build trust.
+You can’t just order it to come out of there and you can’t expect it to respond to “rational” arguments.
+You must have the patience to sit down on the floor by the bed, speak to it gently and quietly, bring it food, and give it time to build trust.

 Don’t judge her.
 Don’t ever imply that she is at fault for any of this; she had no power and no choice.
 If you believe that she is “damaged goods” then you join the ranks of her abusers.
-It is deeply hurtful and is not true to anyone who sees with the eyes of love.
+It’s deeply hurtful and it’s not true to anyone who sees with the eyes of love.
 Her mind and body were wounded, but her heart and her soul are pure.

 Beware of feeling angry toward her abusers.
 This is her battle to win, not yours.
 Your strong feelings will interfere with the work she needs to do, even if your intentions are good.
 Showing compassion and open-heartedness towards her and the whole messy process is more helpful than fighting the battle for her.